falak/client_dashboard/README.md

 - Simple UI with bootstrap
 - CRUD for all models

+##	Note

+I have also implemented an employee export function for generating the employees xls file.
+The function is available on employees page.

+Create Employees in bulk function needs two params.
+The company_id and no of dummy employees to be created.
+I could not associate clients in bulk insert because rails insert_all method returning param is not supported in sqllite.
+So i could not get the ids of employees being created.

+Import Employeees function performance can also be improved by using the same function but due to time constraints i could not do that.

+Error handling in import function is done right now by just raising exceptions.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.